Kia Carnival: India

 The fourth-generation Carnival was launched on 3 October 2024 along with the EV9.
-It is available in two variants: Limousine and Limousine Plus; both variants comes in a 7-seater configuration and are powered by a 2.2-litre diesel engine.
+It is available in two variants: Limousine and Limousine Plus; both variants comes in a 7-seater configuration and are powered by a 2.2-litre CRDi diesel engine.
 Prior to its launch, Kia received 2,796 bookings for the model.

 Indonesia

 The fourth-generation Carnival was launched in Indonesia on 11 November 2021 at the 28th Gaikindo Indonesia International Auto Show, with two trim levels available: Dynamic and Premiere.
-In Indonesia, it comes as 11-seater configuration and with the 2.2-litre diesel engine.
+In Indonesia, it comes as 11-seater configuration and with the 2.2-litre CRDi diesel engine.

 The facelifted Carnival was launched in Indonesia on 29 May 2024, with a new Premiere (7-seater) variant.
 The Hybrid powertrain option was later added in July 2024, as the first hybrid electric vehicle from Kia marketed in Indonesia.

 Malaysia

-The fourth-generation Carnival went on sale in Malaysia on 12 January 2022, as a sole variant in 11-seater configuration as a CBU model and with a sole 2.2-litre diesel engine option.
+The fourth-generation Carnival went on sale in Malaysia on 12 January 2022, as a sole variant in 11-seater configuration as a CBU model and with a sole 2.2-litre CRDi diesel engine option.
 In July 2022, the Carnival CKD versions was introduced and sold alongside the CBU version.
 There were three CKD variants: Mid (8-seater), High (8-seater), and High (7-seater).
 The Carnival 11-seater variant became locally assembled in November 2023.

-The Carnival is manufactured at the new Kia Motor Manufacturing Malaysia (KMMM) assembly plant located in Kulim, Kedah, which will serve both domestic and export markets.
+The facelifted Carnival was launched in Malaysia on 15 January 2026, available with either 11- and 7-seater configurations, and powered by the sole 2.2-litre CRDi diesel engine.
+In April 2026, the 8-seater model using 2.2-litre CRDi diesel engine was reintroduced to the line-up.

+Local assembly of the Carnival is locally assembled at the Inokom plant in Kulim, Kedah.
+In June 2026, Kia Malaysia announced that local assembly of the Carnival would move to Stellantis Malaysia's Gurun plant in the third quarter of 2026.

+Pakistan

+The fourth-generation Carnival was launched in Pakistan in December 2020, with two trim levels available at launch: GLS and GLS+.
+In Pakistan, the Carnival, like the previous generation, is solely offered with an 11 seat configuration due to Pakistan's tax systems as it falls under the commercial vehicle tax category.
+In 2022 a new trim level called the Executive was launched positioned above the GLS+ which mainly added ADAS, a 12.3" displays for both the central screen and the drivers display.

+The facelifted Carnival was launched in December 2024 in just one unnamed trim level with all the equipment available in the Executive trim before.
+Only the 3.5-litre MPI V6 is available for this generation.